mnmnotmail/website/rationale.md

    b) executable programs, i.e. malware
    c) attractively-designed disinformation and scam offers
 3. Send you unlimited messages without your consent
-4. Steal all your past correspondence by discovering a simple password
+4. Steal all your past correspondence with a phishing attack
 5. Steal all your organization's correspondence by breaking into a single server

 These vulnerabilities have forced the adoption of spam filters that inevitably bury legitimate messages, yet fail to block carefully crafted or targeted attacks.
 Spam filters may even help such attackers, as they create a false sense of security.
 In desperation, organizations have turned to proprietary SaaS messaging products, which lock them into a closed network built for the convenience of the vendor, not its customers.